AzrielTheHellrazor/OM1/CONTRIBUTING.md

 **Code of Conduct:**

-Please review and adhere to our [Code of Conduct](./).
-We expect all contributors to be respectful and inclusive.
+We expect all contributors to be respectful and inclusive in all interactions.

 **Getting Help:**